 Store leftover squash in an airtight container in the fridge for up to five days.
 You can serve leftovers cold in salads, or reheat in your air fryer if you prefer the leftovers to be warm and slightly re-crisped.

-Sure can!
-If you want to freeze batches of squash for later, first allow it to cool completely.
-Then, place the squash in an airtight container in the freezer for up to three months, and thaw in the fridge when you're ready to eat.
+Yep!
+Place completely cooled air fried butternut squash in an airtight container in the freezer for up to three months, and thaw in the fridge when you're ready to eat.
 You can reheat it in the air fryer, oven, or even blend it up into soups (like my favorite ever Thai-spiced butternut squash soup!).

 📖 Recipe

-Freakin' Amazing Air Fryer Butternut Squash
+Quick & Roasty Air Fryer Butternut Squash (Easy Side Dish!)

-- Total Time: 22 minutes
+- Total Time: 25 minutes

-- Yield: 4 cups 1x
+- Yield: ~3-4 cups

 Description